Tyrowo/tyro_work/README.md

 done - -- awaiting the precache calls improved loading dramatically

 ## Phase 5 - Improvements
-done - Convert all the background images from .pngs to .jpgs for better loading times
+alternative fix - replace the list of background images with one small precached image to go underneath the randomized one that lazy loads in later. need to create a low res version of one of the patterns done - Convert all the background images from .pngs to .jpgs for better loading times done - elevated buttons on app bar need to be reduced on mobile done - image sizes are breaking on mobile done - add drop shadow to the resizeable image class so they don't look so plain by themselves

 investigate this concept of deploying to webassembly instead of javascript. (build web --wasm) Since this is a simple page maybe web assembly would be able to improve performance?
 If it has a shorter boot up time then hell yeah. https://docs.flutter.dev/platform-integration/web/wasm